 Due to marble characteristics you must avoid certain solutions (like acids, coffee, alcohol) coming in contact with the marble.
 This also applies to cleaning products as well (vinegar, lemon juice or other cleaners containing acid).

-Wiping the surfaces with warm water and a nonabrasive sponge or soft cloth is the best method for cleaning but will not remove etching or stains have had time to permeate the surface.
+Wiping the surfaces with warm water and a nonabrasive sponge or soft cloth is the best method for cleaning but will not remove etching or stains that have had time to permeate the surface.

 - Do not use coasters under glasses, especially if they contain alcohol or citrus juices; use placemats under ceramics, silver or other solid objects that may scratch the stone surface.

 - Do not use bleach, ammonia, general-purpose cleaners or abrasive cleaning agents, abrasive paper or steel wool.

 - Do not use alkaline cleaners not specifically formulated for natural stone.

 - Marble surfaces can be treated with a special anti-stain and anti-oil product.

 - If a stain is particularly difficult, use a soft scrub pad to buss out the stain and wipe it with a cloth to remove the dust.